 Which drawing paper is best for pen and ink?
 Adding ink to your drawing ritual can be fun and enriching.
 Sometimes it can be scary to go out on a limb as it’s a material that’s not very forgiving if you make a mistake, but don’t let that stop you from trying!

 Now me, I always combined them together.
-Sometimes I would use pencil first and then go over it with ink.
-It helped me get over that fear knowing I could start out by tracing my pencil drawing first to make it easier.
-But now on to the subject of paper which is important too.
+Sometimes I would use my pencils first and then go over it with ink.
+It helped me get over that fear knowing I could start out by tracing my pencil drawing first to make it easier, then going over it with ink.

 It can be summed up in this infographic right here!

 Now let’s take a look at the best picks!

 Bristol Board (with a Smooth Surface)